What The Florida VA Appraisal Process Looks Like In 2023

 What is a Notice of Value (NOV) in VA Appraisal?

-Upon completing the appraisal process, an underwriter will review the report before issuing a Notice of Value to the VA, lender, and borrower.
+After the appraisal, an underwriter examines the report and issues a Notice of Value (NOV) to the VA, lender, and borrower.

 Why is a Notice of Value in VA Appraisal Important?